Background on the CDEM Awards and the nomination process plus links to information about previous and current winners.

 A nomination can be submitted by any person who is familiar with the contribution of the individual, group or organisation being submitted.
 An individual cannot nominate themselves but can prepare a nomination for the group or organisation with which they are affiliated.
 Nominations should be supported by the chief executive of the nominating authority.

-More information about CDEM Awards is provided in the Information Series document Civil Defence Emergency Management Awards [IS 15/16] (.pdf 520kb).
+More information about CDEM Awards is provided in the Information Series document Civil Defence Emergency Management Awards [IS 15/17] - revised October 2017 (.pdf 800kb).

-Nominations for Contribution to CDEM in New Zealand and Director’s Award for Innovation close on the 7th of April each year.
+Nominations for Contribution to CDEM in New Zealand and Director’s Award for Innovation will close on Friday 2 March 2018 so the Awards can be presented at the National Emergency Management Conference.